midhunhk/quantum-computing/docs/OPERATION-DEFINITIONS.md

 5. Adjoint Operation:
 - The adjoint self; statement specifies that the operation has an adjoint operation defined.
 The adjoint operation performs the reverse operation of the original operation, allowing for reversible computation.
+- The adjoint of an operation `𝑈` is essentially its inverse, often denoted as `𝑈†`.
+Applying an operation and then its adjoint will bring the qubit back to its original state, i.e., `𝑈† 𝑈 = 𝐼` where 𝐼 is the identity operation.

 In summary, an operation H that applies the Hadamard gate to a qubit, with support for controlled operations and an adjoint operation.
 The operation includes logic to handle different numbers of control qubits, enabling controlled versions of the Hadamard gate with varying degrees of control.